How to Share API Keys With Your Team (Securely, in 2026)

 The Big Idea

-There are two distinct problems hiding under "share an API key":
+There are three distinct problems hiding under "share an API key":

 - Sharing with a runtime.
 The application needs the key to make API calls.
 Humans don't (and shouldn't) handle it day-to-day.